FunAndHelpfulDragon/DBj3/README.md

 2. Make sure to have python installed
 3. Run 'setup.py' and follow the instructions
 4. Run 'start.py' and the bot is online.

+# Errors with the Bot
+If the bot isn't sending any messages when it joins the server, or at all.
+Check it's permissions.